 From the city of Arnhem we have cookies which are called Arnhemse meisjes (girls from Arnhem).
 This cookie originates from a bakery in Arnhem that made this – now famous – cookie in 1829 for the birth of his daughter.

 The cookies were originally made with yeasted dough and sprinkled with lots of sugar.
-I have an easy recipe for Arnhemse meisjes you can make at home using puff pastry.
+Tap on the link below for an easy recipe for Arnhemse meisjes that you can make at home using puff pastry.

 6. Arretje Nof